Skip to content

 Nightscout

 Nightscout (NS) is a cornerstone of the DIY type 1 community.
 It is an excellent tool to remotely view Loop's actions and access insulin and blood glucose data.
 It allows for easy remote monitoring of Loop activities, troubleshooting of Loop errors, history of CGM, carbs, boluses, & temporary basal rates, and reports to analyze data trends and patterns.
 There is a Nightscout app in your iPhone App Store, or you can use a web browser to view the data.
-Setting up Nightscout for Loop is free and fairly quick.
+Setting up Nightscout for Loop is low cost and fairly quick.
 Once set up, the site can be accessed by anyone that you share your unique Nightscout URL with.

 Nightscout Display